How a weird triangle between 3 highways was turned into a cutting-edge museum

 Despite the site’s constraints, the architects created a 95,000-square-foot building that was almost twice the size of Meow Wolf’s minimum requirement.
 The trick was to build the structure like a high-rise with a steel frame construction and a system for managing fires from within, since the building couldn’t be accessed by firetrucks.

 In many ways, this project is like the architectural version of making sweet lemonade out of very, very bitter lemons.
-And frankly, developers and architects around the world should save the recipe because every city has a site like this — be it a strangely shaped plot in a dead-end street, a narrow, seemingly unusable corner lot, or even residual space near or under a highway.
+And frankly, developers and architects around the world should save the recipe because every city has a site like this—be it a strangely shaped plot in a dead-end street, a narrow, seemingly unusable corner lot, or even residual space near or under a highway.
 Assigning a new function to these underuSED lots opens up a field of opportunities for much-needed development.
 This could be a tall and skinny house on a narrow strip of land (something Tokyo has perfected), or a park under a highway, like Boston’s Ink Block or Miami’s Underline.

-As cities grow, such infill sites are bound to become increasingly valuable — and creative solutions may become increasingly necessary.
+As cities grow, such infill sites are bound to become increasingly valuable—and creative solutions may become increasingly necessary.
 “The easier route is to go into the suburbs and build a box and continue the sprawl, but in this day and age, we know that’s not environmentally friendly,” says Kalubek.
 “There are so many unused pieces of property at the center of many cities that are close to public transit.”

-All we need to do now is find them — and invest in them.
+All we need to do now is find them—and invest in them.